omondibrian/ecom/Readme.md

 ## About The Project

-Ecom is a practice ecommerce backend Api made to explore the inner workings of a real world ecommerce platforms
+Ecom is a practice ecommerce backend Api made to explore the inner workings of a real world ecommerce platforms .the project is still in progress

 ### Built With
 the project is built using the Nodejs platform and :-